 Various studies reveal various results on whether orphanhood alone constitutes a unique vulnerability or whether poverty is the vulnerably factor (p 7, Johnston, 2015).

----
+The debate on.....

 Greenfield was in the dark about orphans at first: “You see, what many of us don’t realize is that many children who are living in orphanages aren’t even orphans!
 I was astonished to see the statistics on this. …many children living in orphanages have at least one surviving parent.
 In Sri Lanka the number is 92%; in Zimbabwe it’s 40%. “